Real-VeerSandhu/Real-VeerSandhu/README.md

 ## 📕 Bio
 <div align="center">
 Greetings!
 I'm Veer, an IB student at Turner Fenton Secondary School.
-I see Tech as a medium for impactful Engineering that brings forth change and advancement.
-I use Statistical Concepts and Computer Science to solve real-world problems and build innovating projects.
+I'm an ambitious individual that uses Statistical Concepts and Computer Science to solve real-world problems and build innovating projects.
 My technical skillset includes Artificial Intelligence, Machine Learning, Data Analytics, IoT, and App Development.
 My most recent venture can be found <a href="https://github.com/corex-peddie/machine-learning">here</a> and I can be contacted at: <a href="mailto:sandhu.s.veer@gmail.com">sandhu.s.veer@gmail.com</a>.
 </div>

 ## 🖥 Software Expertise